Embedding cyclic information-theoretic structures in acyclic spacetimes: no-go results for indefinite causality

-As motivated in the introduction, it is desirable to describe causation, spacetime and their relationships in an operational manner, and using minimal assumptions.
-The operational formulation of quantum theory modelling quantum states and operations in terms of density matrices and completely positive maps suggests a way to describe causation operationally, without reference to a spacetime.
-When we combine such quantum maps together to form quantum circuits/networks, we are forming a causal structure that enables the in/output of one map to causally influence the in/output of another.
-However, in standard operational quantum theory, only combinations of operations resulting in an acyclic causal structure are considered.
-This means that every circuit singles out a direction of ``time'' even though no notion of spacetime was alluded to in the construction and we can always describe such a circuit as being immersed in a background spacetime (see for instance \cite{Paunkovic2019}).
-More generally, from a purely operational perspective, there is no reason to restrict to acyclic causal structures.
-We often have physical scenarios with feedback where the output of a physical device is looped back and fed in to its input which are modelled by cyclic causal structures even in classical settings \cite{Bongers2021}.
+The operational formulation of quantum theory describes quantum networks (such as circuit diagrams) formed by the composition of quantum operations.
+This enables information flow from an in/output system of one operation to that of another in the network, allowing for a purely information-theoretic notion of causal influence to be defined.
+Typically, only combinations of operations resulting in acyclic causal structures are considered such that every network singles out a direction, which we can regard as ``time''.
+More generally, we need not restrict to acyclic information-theoretic causal structures.
+We often have physical scenarios with feedback where the output of a physical device is looped back and fed in to its input, and in classical statistics, the mathematics of cyclic causal structures has therefore been developed \cite{Bongers2021}.

-Here, we describe how quantum maps can be composed together through feedback loops to form a network of maps that can in general be associated with a cyclic causal structure.
-Noting that it is not possible to fully characterise causation under minimal assumptions, in the interest of generality, we consider the more operational notion of signalling which enables certain causal influences to be operationally detected.
-This allows us to talk about the signalling structure of any network of quantum maps, which too can in general be cyclic.